 Assessment: On the basis of performance in essays, written assignments, and seminar classes.
-In some cases, research work of various kinds may be required.
+In some cases, research work may be required.

-53.533 Advanced Studies in Sociology C S1 L0T2
+53.533 Advanced Studies in Sociology C S1 CCH2

 An additional seminar from the list of 53.513 not already being taken as part of 53.513.
 Students should check with the School about final details at the beginning of the year.